magento/devdocs/src/recommendations/product-recs.md

 title: Product Recommendations
 ---

 Product recommendations are a powerful marketing tool you can use to increase conversions, boost revenue, and stimulate shopper engagement.
 Recommendations are surfaced on the storefront in the form of units such as “Customers who viewed this product also viewed”.
-Because these suggestions are backed by a deep analysis of aggregated visitor data using Adobe Sensi, they result in highly engaging, relevant, and personalized experiences for the shopper.
-Magento and Adobe Sensi do not collect personally identifiable information.
+Because these suggestions are backed by a deep analysis of aggregated visitor data using Adobe Sensei, they result in highly engaging, relevant, and personalized experiences for the shopper.
+Magento and Adobe Sensei do not collect personally identifiable information.

 Magento Commerce will soon bring the power of creating and managing smart product recommendations to its merchant community.
 Marketing managers will be able to quickly create, manage, and deploy recommendations across their store views directly from the Magento Admin panel.